The ´scout´: a competence profile (IO4)

-“Youth in transition” (YIT).
-The goal is to improve the support of the most vulnerable sub-group of the NEETs (e. not in education, employment or training) on their pathways.
+The goal is to improve the support of the most vulnerable sub-group of the NEETs on their pathways.
 These “young people on the edge” are characterized by a complexity of personal and social difficulties, caused by psychological diagnoses, socially disadvantaged backgrounds, abuse, drugs, crime or other burdens.
-To improve the situation of the NEET group YIT project has developed the term “Scout”.
+To improve the situation of the NEET group, the YIT project has developed the role of the ´scout´.

 DEFINITION OF COMPETENCE FOR COUNSELLORS